Nitrosamine impurity risk assessment

 Derek Nexus and Sarah Nexus can help you to assess the carcinogenic risk associated with your N-Nitrosamines through (Q)SAR predictions.

-Derek & Sarah highlights
+Derek Nexus & Sarah Nexus highlights

 Determine the level of toxicological risk posed using Derek Nexus

 Derek Nexus uses expert derived structural alerts (2D SARs), including alerts for nitrosamine genotoxicity and carcinogenicity.
 Detailed alert comments discuss observed results for nitrosamines, proposed mechanisms of action and structural features expected to affect carcinogenic potency.
+Derek Nexus predictions also include an assessment of the regulatory carcinogenic potency categorisation approach (CPCA) for nitrosamines.

 Compare Ames mutagenicity using Sarah Nexus